-You can use a resource token (by creating Cosmos DB users and permissions) when you want to provide access to resources in your Cosmos DB account to a client that cannot be trusted with the master key.
+You can use a resource token (by creating Cosmos DB users and permissions) when you want to provide access to resources in your Cosmos DB account to a client that cannot be trusted with the primary key.

-Cosmos DB resource tokens provide a safe alternative that enables clients to read, write, and delete resources in your Cosmos DB account according to the permissions you've granted, and without need for either a master or read only key.
+Cosmos DB resource tokens provide a safe alternative that enables clients to read, write, and delete resources in your Cosmos DB account according to the permissions you've granted, and without need for either a primary or read only key.